vettloffah/woo-swell-migrate/README.md

 await ws.attachImagesToProducts();

 /**
  * Migrate customers in batches.
-Duplicate records will be skipped.
+If a record exists with the email address already,
+ * it will be skipped since `email` is a unique identifier in swell.
+ *
  * This uses the swell `migrate` feature, which is faster for large record sets.
  * Specify number of woocommerce pages to migrate per batch.
 Swell recommends
- * less than 1,000 records per batch, which would be 10 pages at the default
+ * less than 1,000 records per batch, which would be 10 pages
- * 100 records per page in this library.
+ * at the default 100 records per page in this library.
  */
- await ws.migrateCustomers({ pagesPerBatch: 5 }) // 500 records per batch
+await ws.migrateCustomers({ pagesPerBatch: 5, loadFromFile: true })

+/**
+ * After customers and products are migrated, you can import
+ * orders.
+This **WILL** create duplicate orders if executed multiple times.
+ *
+ * Most of the data files will have been saved at this point, so
+ * providing the `loadFromFile` options will drastically speed
+ * up the process.
+ */
+await ws.migrateOrders({ pagesPerBatch: 5, loadFromFile: true })
 ```
 After that, your store should be pretty close to what it is in WooCommerce, assuming your woocommerce store hasn't been too customized.

 ### Default fields supported

 **Products:**
 Fields: name, slug, sku, description, tags, dimensions, price, sales price, category, images (separately, see below), stock level, active.

 **Categories:**
-Categories are imported, and non matching categories are cleaned iup.
+Categories are imported, and non matching categories are cleaned up.
 Fields: name, slug, parent

 **Product Images**
 Images are uploaded from a folder on local machine, then linked to products.
 Fields: filename, caption / alt, dimensions, url

 **Customers / Accounts**
 Fields: email, first name, last name, name, phone,
 type (business or individual), billing address, shipping address.

+**Orders**
+Fields: order date, order number, customer, billing and shipping addresses,
+line items, subtotals, tax totals, shipping cost, payment status,
+delivery status.

 ### Custom Fields
 If your wordpress / woo instance has custom fields that need to be migrated (or you want to import additional fields